-Program/CIP Code: CETE.AGS/15.1201
+Program/CIP Code: CETE.AGS/15.1201 Credits Required: 61-62 Division: TEC Contact: cist@kckcc.edu

 The Department of Computer and Information Systems Technology (CIST) is committed to meet the needs of the students who are enrolled in our programs.
 We are committed to excellence in teaching.
 We provide quality transfer courses, general education courses, prerequisites within vocational programs, and vocational courses.